thelia-modules/NetReviews/Readme.md

 Then you need to configure this modules here http://yourdomain.com/admin/module/NetReviews "Id website" and "Secret token" can be found in your platform account.

-You also need to fill the thelia variable "url_site" here "/admin/configuration/variables" with your domain name
+You also need to fill the thelia variable "url_site" here "/admin/configuration/variables" with your domain name.

+### Sending orders to Netreviews
+If you want to automate the sending of orders to netreviews there is a cron for it, just call this commands : ```php Thelia module:NetReviews:SendOrder``` it will send all order in queue (all orders created when this module is active) to netreviews.

+If you want to do it manually there is a button at the bottom of back office order page who send directly the order.

 ## Hook